dat4engr/py/README.md

-# Py
+# py

-Welcome to my Py folder!
-This is were I keep my apps and notebooks where I used Python and packages.
+Welcome to my py folder!

+In this section, this is where I code apps and notebooks using Python.
+Enjoy and hope it helps!